Acute Coronary Syndrome (ACS)

 • Cardiovascular risk factors

-• Presence of other cardiovascular disease
+• Presence of other cardiovascular diseases

 • Established coronary artery disease (e.g. previous MI, coronary revascularisation)